 However, there’s lots you can see and do nearby without having to spend a fortune!
-To help inspire you take a look below at some our favourite free days out in Somerset!
+To help inspire you, take a look below at some of our favourite free days out in Somerset!

 More days out and things to do nearby and further afield here.